Skip to this page's content

 Projects in Progress

-KCHA has created or preserved over 7,000 units of low- and moderate-income housing since 2000.
-These projects range from newly built rental housing and apartment acquisitions to for-sale homes, mobile home park development, and repositioning.
-This housing serves families with children, seniors, and people with special needs.
+These projects range from newly built rental housing and apartment acquisitions to for-sale homes, mobile home park development, and strategic upgrades, all with a goal of increasing housing supply for thriving communities.

 Acquisitions